ministryofjustice/hmpps-digital-prison-reporting-frontend/src/dpr/components/_sync/embedded-sync-reports.md

 import addDownloadRoutes from '@ministryofjustice/hmpps-digital-prison-reporting-frontend/dpr/routes/download'

-// Initialise with the UserDataStore, and userId const downloadPermissionService = new DownloadPermissionService(UserDataStore) const userId = myGetUserIdFunction() downloadPermissionService.init(userId)
+// Initialise with the UserDataStore, and userId const downloadPermissionService = new DownloadPermissionService(userDataStore) const userId = myGetUserIdFunction() downloadPermissionService.init(userId)